There was an error loading this page and some features may be unavailable. Please

 to know our best guess anyway!

-“Dogs Like Jaime” are based on the percentages of breeds.
-For example, two dogs that are both 27% Golden Retriever
+“Dogs Like Jaime” are based on the percentage of breeds the two dogs have in common.
+For example, two dogs that are both

 Village dogs often have short stretches of DNA that match purebred dogs, due to a distant common